braillescreen/paket/README.md

 ## 😋 If you like this

-* 📝🖊 Please consider creating a PR or emailing me for grammatical errors and other language issues in documents.
+* 📝🖊 Please consider creating a PR or emailing me for grammatical errors and other language issues in these documents.
 English is **not my native language**.
  - And we have a few not fixed issues right now.  [🤔 Any ideas or code for these](https://github.com/SeanTolstoyevski/paket/blob/master/developing_and_contribute.md).

-* If you can test for Linux and Darwin, that would be a great  for me.
+* If you can test for Linux and Darwin, that would be great help for me.
 I am a blind software developer.
 I cannot set up an environment in Linux that can develop and test these projects.
 Linux's accessibility is not as good as Windows.
 No mac.
 I'll try to test as much as possible with the built-in `go test` though.

 * 💰🤑 If you don't want to do any of them and want to give financial support (like a cup of french press), you can send an e-mail